Mistura

 Mistura is a 2024 Peruvian historical melodrama film written, co-edited and directed by Ricardo de Montreuil.
-Starring Bárbara Mori and Cesar Ballumbrosio, and features a special guest appearance by Christian Meier.
+Starring Bárbara Mori and Cesar Ballumbrosio, the film also features a special appearance by Christian Meier.
 It follows a woman who, after being abandoned by her husband, faces the challenges of opening a luxury restaurant in Lima's elite society.

 Synopsis

 Norma suffers from her husband's abandonment and the scorn of the elitist society of Lima, Peru, in the 1960s.
 However, she, along with several people from marginalized communities, launches a project: opening a restaurant.

 Cast

 The actors participating in this film are: